Kobwa (roughly prounounced "kobga") is the Kinyarwandan word for "girl".

 Toward this end, TechKobwa Camps provide young women with unhindered access to computers in order to develop skills and creativity in using technology and to inspire them to join the next generation of Rwandan technology entrepreneurs.
 The camps encourage young women to become active citizens by building their self-esteem, confidence, and skills; connect them to successful role models and mentors; and empower them to start computer and media clubs with their ICT teachers upon return to their schools.
 To ensure long-term impact, the TechKobwa Camps use a training of trainers model—camp organizers first train ICT teachers, who then practice teaching the curriculum during the student camp.

 TechKobwa Camps are completely free of charge to participants.
 Food, lodging, and transportation fees are provided.
-Students are supervised at all times by Peace Corps Volunteers, Michigan State University faculty and students, Corporate volunteers, ICT Teachers, and Rwandan facilitators who will help with teaching, translating, and discipline.
+Students are supervised at all times by Peace Corps Volunteers, Akilah Institute faculty and students, ICT Teachers, and Rwandan facilitators who will help with teaching, translating, and discipline.
 Camp TechKobwa is an ideal way to offer adolescent girls self-development opportunities in a fun and friendly atmosphere.

 Outcomes and Plans

-In three summers, TechKobwa camps have provided more than 150 female students and 30 rural ICT teachers access to computers together with instruction developing their skills, confidence, and creativity using digital technology.
-Starting in 2016, camp organizers plan to expand the impact of TechKobwa by offering two yearly camps—a summer camp and a winter camp.
-Each camp will host teachers and students from about a dozen secondary schools throughout Rwanda.
+In 5 years, TechKobwa camps have provided more than 300 female students and 50 rural ICT teachers access to computers together with instruction developing their skills, confidence, and creativity using digital technology.
+Each camp hosts teachers and students from about a dozen secondary schools throughout Rwanda.

-The 2016 TechKobwa Camps will both take place at IPRC West in Kibuye (Karongi District).
-The summer teacher training will commence July 25 and run through July 29.
-Summer students will arrive on July 31 and depart on August 6.
-The winter camp will be held in the first half of December.
-Precise dates for winter are yet to be determined.
+The 2017 TechKobwa Camp took place at IPRC West in Kibuye (Karongi District).
+The teacher training commenced Dec 6 and ran through Dec 10.
+Summer students arrived on Dec 10 and depart on Dec 15.
+Organizers are planning two camps in 2018: A summer camp in August and a winter camp in December.
+Precise dates and location are yet to be determined.

 An executive summary of outcomes from TechKobwa 2015 and the vision going forward can be found here. (.pdf)